 We all know Selina Kyle, right?
 Maybe not, if you don’t, Kyle is a powerhouse kitty-kat.
 She can meow with the best of em’ and kick butt with the other half.
-Selina Kyle (which is her real name) is a gorgeous, wealthy powerhouse by day.
+Selina Kyle (her real name) is a gorgeous, wealthy powerhouse by day.
 Her alter ego, though, is a super-villain and sometimes superhero.

 A Look Back At Where Selina Kyle Started

 This entire graphic novel is just what Catwoman fans needed from her.
-A look back on the 90s version, as well as a fantastic look at where she’s come since.
-The art style in the 90s is much different in a lot of ways then what you see now.
+A look back on the 90s version, as well as a fantastic look at where she’s come from.
+The art style of the 90s is much different in a lot of ways than what you see now.
 It looked dated, but not so much that you don’t want to read it.
-The colors are still as vibrant as ever, the writing is outstanding by Duffy.
+The colors are still as vibrant as ever, and the writing is outstanding by Duffy.
 And, above all else, Selina Kyle/Kitty Kyle looks breathtaking.

 ‘Kitty Kyle’ Began Like Any Other…

-This comic brings all of those feelings back and more.
-With so many runs of each of the DC heroes or villains, it feels these older comics can get lost in the wildfire.
+This comic brings back all of those feelings and more.
+With so many runs from each of the DC heroes or villains, it feels like these older comics can get lost in the wildfire.
 You have so many installments of different versions, different universes, and time travels — you can forget about where they started.
-The older Batman comics are something fantastic to read in the same light, as well.
+Older Batman comics are something fantastic to read in the same light, as well.

-Reading this graphic novel, while it is long (328 pages) it is so worth it.
-There is a sense of joy you get reading and looking at how far we have come.
+Reading this graphic novel, while it is long (328 pages), is so worth it.
+There is a sense of joy when you get reading and looking at how far we have come.
 The font, the panels, and the speech bubbles look entirely different than what we see now from Selina Kyle or any comic of the 00s.

 Let’s Remember The Good Times…

 When you see a “to be continued” they mean, to be continued.
-In the next issue, the plot is following what just happened.
-The 90s were such a good time for comics.
+In the next issue, the plot follows what just happened.
+The 90s was such a good time for comics.
 If anything, the height of the comic book era was the 90s.
-And, Kitty Kyle brings that to the surface.
+And Kitty Kyle brings that to the surface.

 Now, we don’t need to judge this whatsoever — but, since it is a newish comic, we will give a verdict.
 If you have not figured it out already, it’s a flawless graphic novel full of great 90s Kitty Kyle.
 Something we would advise anyone to read if you love Catwoman as much as we do.